gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 ```

 ### -EmailAddress
 Specifies the email address of a user or group.
-You can specify external email addresses for users outside your organization but external email addresses for groups are not currently supported.
+You can specify external email addresses for users outside your organization and external email addresses for groups are also supported.

 The cmdlet associates the rights that the *Rights* parameter specifies to the user or group that the address specifies.

-Tip: If you want to specify all users in your organization, use the DomainName parameter.
+Tip: If you want to specify all members in your organization or all members in another organization, use the DomainName parameter.

 ```yaml
 Type: String